PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-service-account.md

 {{< note >}}
-This document is a user introduction to Service Accounts and describes how service accounts behave in a cluster set up as recommended by the Kubernetes project.
+This document is a user introduction to Service Accounts and describes how service accounts behave in a cluster set up as recommended by the PlaidCloud project.
 Your cluster administrator may have customized the behavior in your cluster, in which case this documentation may not apply.
 {{< /note >}}